raytroop/raytroop.github.io/source/_posts/cp-pll.md

-An ideal feedback divider does not introduce propagation delay
+An ideal feedback divider does not introduce propagation delay in **phase domain**

 ![image-20260814081101054](cp-pll/image-20260814081101054.png)